Think

 Second, convert space to something more meaningful to me.
 Let me confess something: I just don’t grasp GB and MB without stopping to really think about it.
 So why not convert MB to “100 more documents” (you would need to come up with some average size of a doc)?
 I work with folders and documents, not MB and GB.
 You’ll get farther with me if you speak my language.

-As a bonus, you could segment your user base and begin setting up triggered messages.
+As a bonus, you could segment your user base and begin setting up triggered messages by using p2p texting.
 Users with, say, less than 500 MB of storage might be more likely to respond to your offer than those users who just signed up.
 Automatically send them them the template by integrating your stats with an email service.

 Oh, and since I’m posting this to our blog would you mind hooking me up with more storage?
 I’m currently using 76.4% of my 2.0GB.